MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

 - ✅ **DO** place all unit tests into namespaces matching the namespace under test and ending in `.Tests`.

-## Naming Conventions and Vocabulary
+## Naming conventions and vocabulary

 **Key principle:** Choose names and terminology that are clear, accessible, and
     readable across a diverse range of audiences, including both quantum